August Schleicher: Career

 In 1850, Schleicher completed a monograph systematically describing European languages, Die Sprachen Europas in systematischer Uebersicht (The Languages of Europe in Systematic Perspective).
-He explicitly represented languages as perfectly natural organisms that could most conveniently be described using terms drawn from biology – genus, species, and variety – and arranged languages into a Stammbaum (family tree).
+He explicitly represented languages as natural organisms that could most conveniently be described using terms drawn from biology – genus, species, and variety – and arranged languages into a Stammbaum (family tree).
 He first introduced a graphic representation of a Stammbaum in an article published in 1853 entitled Die ersten Spaltungen des indogermanischen Urvolkes.
-By the time of the publication of his Deutsche Sprache (German language) (1860) he had begun to use trees to illustrate language descent.
+By the time of the publication of his Deutsche Sprache (German language) (1860) he had begun to use tree diagrams to illustrate language development.
 Schleicher is commonly recognized as the first linguist to portray language evolution using the figure of a tree.
 Largely in reaction, Johannes Schmidt later proposed his 'Wave Theory' as an alternative model.

 Schleicher is the author of the first scientific Compendium of Lithuanian language, which was published in German in 1856/57.
 Schleicher asserted that the Lithuanian language can compete with the Greek and Roman (Old Latin) languages in perfection of forms.

 Schleicher was an advocate of the polygenesis of languages.
 He reasoned as follows (1876:2):